seanjwaters/JoinZoomScripts/README.md

 Install This:
 https://www.autohotkey.com/

-Use these scripts as a template:
+Use the scripts in this repo as a template.

 You need to edit: